kenibrewer/www.kenbrewer.com/_posts/2023-04-07-simple-nextflow-template.md

 [![nf-core-rnaseq_metro_map_grey](/assets/img/2023-04-07/nf-core-rnaseq_metro_map_grey.png)](/assets/img/2023-04-07/nf-core-rnaseq_metro_map_grey.png)

-To manage these complex pipelines, nf-core has also developed a powerful python package called [nf-core/tools](https://nf-co.re/tools) that provides a set of command-line tools for creating, testing, linting, and pipelines that adhere to nf-core standards.
+To manage these complex pipelines, nf-core has also developed a powerful python package called [nf-core/tools](https://nf-co.re/tools) that provides a set of command-line tools for creating, linting, testing, and syncing pipelines that adhere to nf-core standards.

 ## Challenges of working with the default nf-core template